5k-mirrors/poe-live-search-manager/README.md

 ## Caveats

-- Querying the [`current reservoir`](https://github.com/SGrondin/bottleneck#currentreservoir) doesn't reflect its decremented value in case of simultaneous calls.
+- [`bottleneck.currentReservoir()`](https://github.com/SGrondin/bottleneck#currentreservoir) doesn't always reflect its current value as it is being returned asynchronously ("Returns a promise that returns the current reservoir value.")

 ## QA